dg1886/counter-v3/README.md

 The 'counter block' allows you to increment the set values from the 'settings block', when the maximum value is reached, the 'increment' button is disabled.
+The LocalStorage is used to save the values of the inputs of the maximum and minimum values in settings blog.